Search Places to Live, and billions are available, enter /NYC for 1.3 billion places, enter/Des Moines, and get 16 million locations.

 How is it Built?

-Over the last two centuries, society has accepted “place creating” professionals, architects, and engineers.
-They work for other built environment leaders composed of real estate developers, planners, and urban designers with one motivation before all others — acquire a contract.
+Over the last two centuries, society has accepted “place-creating” professionals, architects, and engineers as subject to market forces.
+They work for developers composed of real estate developers, city facility planners, and urban designers with one motivation before all others — acquire a contract and fulfill their vision, or sell them one.
 Pubic regulatory partners carefully examine questions of safety and quality from a physical standpoint.
 At this point, the contradictions emerge clearly.

 The professions of law and health provide significant levels of responsiveness from a social standpoint.
 Unlike the builder’s society, they have established exceptional nonprofit institutions rightly focused on the rights of individuals and, through them, the communities in which they live.
 Their successes and failures have acquired an expansive public debate.
 No such debate swirls above the head of architects and engineers.
 Furthermore, the built environment professionals advise that place-making remains a matter of market forces, caveat emptor.
 A place is little more than a spot on a grocery shelf offering a choice of Caviar or krab sticks.

-Lynch, Alexander, Jacobs, Ching, Gehl, Calthorpe, and hundreds of others provide typologies and processes for deliberation on places’ material quality and cultural impact.
+Lynch, Alexander, Jacobs, Ching, Gehl, Calthorpe, and hundreds of others provide typologies and processes for deliberation on material quality community cultural impact.
 Some of the good news is the pressure of these critiques is beginning to take effect, but not as a result of brilliant arguments.
-Climate change, global population, desertification, loss of groundwater, and so on press hard against the place-makers.
+Climate change, global population, desertification, loss of groundwater, and so on press hard against the place-makers to achieve a “do no harm” perspective for terms much longer than the useful life of a structure.
 Most recently, principles of sustainability and resilience have entered the “how-to” dialogue; however, ideas attempting to inject social justice and diversity principles remain in the quagmire of policy debates.
 The failure to develop professional institutions focusing on the needs of whole communities is the responsibility of these built environment professionals.
 It fails because they deny it as a task and do not seek partners or social change allies.

 More recently, the public regime produced concepts for economic integration, such as NYC’s zoning law, known as mandatory inclusionary housing (MIH).
 This approach to placemaking as social responsibility is now under constant attack.
 It is on the table as a production failure, averaging just 500 dwelling units per year over the preceding four years.
 Nevertheless, MIH became law in 2016.
 It is also under attack for using well-established zoning laws as a policy framework to achieve economic integration (here).

 For example, health and science institutions have responded efficiently to the pandemic crisis.
 However, for the lack of a similar institutional effort, more households were displaced and lives destroyed when great swaths of cities were left to ruin in cities across the country.
-The impact on low- and moderate-income people today has only changed from the urban disinvestment at the end of the 20th to the 21st, where hyper-investment and the rising cost of housing ironically allows a moderate-income household to invest in their own displacement.
+The impact scoring the strength of housing markets on low- and moderate-income people today has only changed from the urban disinvestment at the end of the 20th to the 21st, where hyper-investment and the rising cost of housing ironically allow a moderate-income household to invest in their own displacement.

 These system failure costs fall to the end-users of a place in succeeding waves until the last group is left to die in the wake of all those before them.
 On the other hand, the urban environment with a hyper-sensitive government can build a kind of undulant maturity that exhibits how well it adapts to opportunities and restraints.
-The critical juncture is to know how well the people are informed by the challenges posed by the weaknesses in a community and the failure to use its strengths (SWOT) to win battles.
+The critical juncture is to know how well the people are informed by the challenges of weaknesses in a community and the failure to invest in its strengths (SWOT) to win battles.

 The material quality of a place is relative to economic demand and nothing more.
 The reason for this is known but remains arguable dollar per dollar, year by year, end-user by end-user.
 Prisons, shelters, and public housing are living areas that shape places and influence people.
 So are billionaire mansions embedded in the hills of Montana and the towers of Manhattan.
 All of them shape communities.
 The political problem is an American value system that says it has to be that way as a force of capital.